crumion/my-app/my-app/README.md

 - UML Diagram can be found (https://dbdiagram.io/d/60e48f250b1d8a6d39699867) or under 'my-app/src/UML Diagram.png'.

 - Component tree diagram can be found (https://lucid.app/lucidchart/invitations/accept/inv_8931a9a2-5b4e-4304-a114-39ca3ac6d80d?viewport_loc=-28%2C16%2C2304%2C1134%2C0_0) or under 'my-app/src/Component Tree Diagram.png'

+- This project can be found on Github at